-The company manufactures product in eleven domestic and five international production facilities.
+The company manufactures products in thirteen domestic and five international production facilities.
 In Brea, California, the company manufactures cooking ranges.
-In Chicago, Illinois, the company manufacturers induction cooking and warming systems.
+In Chicago, Illinois, the company manufactures induction cooking and warming systems.
 In Elgin, Illinois, the company manufactures conveyor ovens.
 In Mundelein, Illinois, the company manufactures warming equipment and heated food cabinets.
+In Algona, lowa the company manufacturers grinding, slicing, emulsification, mixing and blending equipment for customers in the food processing industry.
 In Menominee, Michigan, the company manufactures baking ovens and proofers.
 In Bow, New Hampshire, the company manufactures fryers, charbroilers and catering equipment products.
-In Fuguay-Varina, North Carolina, the company manufactures ranges, steamers, combi-ovens, convection ovens and broiling equipment.
-In Smithville, Tennessee, the company manufacturers counterline cooking equipment and warming systems, fryers, convection ovens, counterline cooking equipment and ventless cooking systems.
+In Fuguay-Varina, North Carolina, the company manufactures ranges, steamers, combiovens, convection ovens and broiling equipment.
+In Smithville, Tennessee, the company manufacturers counterline cooking equipment and warming systems, convection ovens and ventless cooking systems.
 In Dallas, Texas, the company manufacturers high-speed cooking ovens.
-In Burlington, Vermont, the company manufactures combiovens, convection ovens and deck oven product lines.
-In Lodi, Wisconsin, the company manufactures cooking systems, breading, battering, mixing, forming, and slicing equipment and packaging equipment that serves customers in the food processing industry.
+In Burlington, Vermont, the company manufactures combi-ovens, convection ovens and deck ovens product lines.
+In Lodi, Wisconsin, the company manufactures cooking systems, breading, battering, mixing, forming and slicing equipment and packaging equipment that serves customers in the food processing industry.
 In Randers, Denmark, the company manufactures combi-ovens and baking ovens.
 In Scandicci, Italy, the company manufacturers a wide array of food service equipment including ranges, fryers and ovens.
-In Quebec City, Quebec, Canada, the company manufacturers baking ovens, proofers, pizza ovens and mixers.
 In Shanghai, China, the company manufactures frying systems.
+In Guadalupe, Mexico, the company manufacturers grinding, slicing, emulsification, mixing and blending equipment for customers in the food processing industry.
 In Laguna, the Philippines, the company manufactures fryers, counterline equipment and component parts for the U.S. manufacturing facilities.